dmgerman/multiboard/readme.md

 According to the Multiboard creators (see https://www.multiboard.io/license) you are given the rights to:

 - use 3d-designs for personal use (non-commercial)
-  - if you want to sell Multiboard products (and your derivatives) you must seek a commercial license
+  - if you want to sell Multiboard products (and any derivatives) you must seek a commercial license

 - Remix non-trivial designs as long as: